SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

    are on the line before instead of at the end of the line because the last example gets too long to fit on one line.

 ..
-XXX TR: How would you actually trigger this behavior?

 Initialization of a wrapped property using ``init(wrappedValue:)`` can be split across multiple statements.

-   The SE proposal calls it out,
-   but it seems like it only appears for local variables, which currently can't have a property wrapper.
+   However, you can only see that behavior using local variables which currently can't have a property wrapper.
+   It would look like this:

    @SomeWrapper var d
-   d = 20
+   d = 20  // Uses init(wrappedValue:)
+   d = 30  // Uses the property setter

 The *projected value* for a wrapped property is a second value that gives a property wrapper the ability to expose additional functionality ---